Can Menopause Cause a Metallic Taste in the Mouth? Let’s Find Out!

 Tips for Managing Metallic Taste

 Although a metallic taste in the mouth isn’t painful, it can still be unpleasant, and a lot of women I’ve spoken to who experience this symptom are keen to get rid of it.
-So, here are some ways you can combat the metallic taste in your mouth and get to the root cause of the issue.
+So, here are some ways you can combat dysgeusia and get to the root cause of the issue.

 Stay Hydrated

-Dry mouth is common during menopause, and for some women, it can lead to a metallic taste in the mouth.
-So, stay hydrated by making sure you are getting the recommended 2.7 liters (about 9 cups) of water per day[2].
+Xerostomia is common during menopause, and for some women, it can lead to bad taste in their mouth.
+So, stay hydrated by making sure you are getting the recommended 2.7 liters (about 9 cups) of water per day[3].

 Check for Injury